Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Examples of depending on energy resulting in a coupling constant metamorphosis

 Being a linear function, $F_1(k)$ has for each $n$ only single zero.
 Hence the conditions (\ref{th1nsc}) are satisfied and there is always a unique polynomial solution for a given fixed set of parameters.

-One has the choice to take either $V_3$ or $V_2$ as an independent variable of the constraint polynomial.
-The choice of $V_3$ as independent variable is a bit exceptional, because the baseline, and subsequently the resulting energy, does not depend on the value of $V_3$.
-The choice of $V_2$ as independent variable is fully analogous to what happens in search of the exceptional spectrum of the Rabi model \cite{AMcp,Ks,Jd}.
+Given the above expression for $c_0$, an obvious choice of independent variable, or spectral parameter, is $V_3$.
+The choice of $V_3$ immediately implies that one remains at a fixed point of the baseline, because neither the baseline nor resulting energy does not depend on the value of $V_3$.
+The choice of any of $\sqrt{V_1}$ and $V_2$ as independent variable would be analogous to what happens in search of the exceptional spectrum of the Rabi model \cite{AMcp,Ks,Jd}.
+This option is discussed later in Sec. \ref{sec:dissl2}.

 It turned out straightforward to reproduce the even parity roots $V_3$ of the constraint polynomial in Tab.
 1 of \cite{BP} for $n=0$, $V_1=1$, $V_2=-6$, $n=1$, $V_1=1$, $V_2=-12$, and $n=2$, $V_1=1$, $V_2=-18$.
 It took not much effort to produce results of Fig. \ref{fg1} showing the constraint polynomial as a function of $V_3$ for fixed $V_1=1$, $V_2=-50$, and $n=10$.
 Fig. \ref{fgXMwf} shows wave functions corresponding to the roots of the constraint polynomial of Fig. \ref{fg1}.